needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 The `AssetDiscoverySample` shows you how to do the following:

 * Integrate the login flow with the `ProjectController` class.
-* Retrieve Organizations and Projects from the Assets service.
+* Retrieve organizations and projects from the Assets service.
 * Retrieve assets from the Assets service.
 * Search for assets by tag or name.